Defining Diction for Singers + 7 Pronunciation Exercises

-Clear diction in singing is important for a number of reasons and should be practised on alongside developing your voice.
-In this guide we cover the basics of diction for singers and some techniques, which you can use today, to improve your singing diction:
+Clear diction and pronunciation in singing is important for a number of reasons and should be practised on alongside developing your voice.
+In this guide we cover the definition of diction for singers and some techniques, which you can use today, to improve your singing diction.

 What does diction mean?

 Diction is the distinctiveness of speech.
 It is the art of speaking so that each word is clearly heard.
 In music, this is very important as without it songs may lose their meaning to the listener.
+However, some artists may sing with less clarity but have a distinct style of diction that they become associated with.
 So what is diction for singers?

 What is diction in singing?